Holy Convocations

 What should I bring?

 Many people bring their Bibles as well as a notebook for taking notes during our two services.
 When it comes to Oneg, every week we enjoy lunch together at noon after the first service.
-Each person/family is encouraged to bring a pot luck lunch to share with all visitors.
+Each person/family is encouraged to bring a dish to share with all visitors.
 All food should be prepared before sundown on Friday and nothing should be purchased during the Sabbath to bring to Oneg.
 First Fruits Ministries observes the Biblical dietary laws found in Leviticus 11 and Deuteronomy 14, and we believe the Bible is clear as to what God defines as food for humans.
 We encourage you to read through the Corner Fringe document that details these commandments as well as watch Corner Fringe's sermon series on the subject, called "Peter's Vision."
 We ask that you kindly do not bring unclean food into the building.
 Please also note that some of our members are vegans or vegetarians and we ask that you please respect their choices per Paul's exhortation in Romans 14.

 What should I wear?